catinsurance/IsaacBlueprints/docs/tutorials/crash_course/entities.md

 | customtags | string | Space-separated list of strings.
 See [CustomTags](https://repentogon.com/xml/entities.html#customtags) section on the REPENTOGON Docs. |
 | nosplit | boolean | Allows preventing this NPC from being split by Meat Cleaver. |

+### What to set for `id`/`variant`/`subtype`
+Depending on the type of entitiy you're creating, you will want to refer to the [EntityType](https://wofsauge.github.io/IsaacDocs/rep/enums/EntityType.html) enum.
+- IDs 1-9 are preset entity types. `variant` and `subtype` should be utilized.
+- IDs 10-999 are for enemies.
+- IDs 1000+ are for custom effects.
+It is not recommended to set entity IDs past 1000.

 ## Tags explanation

 The `tag` variable is used to define specific behavior for the entity that varies depending on the tag.
 You can define one or more tags from the list below: